Here is an overview of some commonly used words and terms within the make-up, film, theatre, cosplay, prop making, haunt, and entertainment industry.

 A material used to make glatzan bald caps

-Used to create the effect of sweat or tears.
+Used to create the effect of sweat and tears.

 A makeup manufacturer based in the Netherlands, well-known in Europe and used in the film, theater, and beauty industries.